Shortia galacifolia

-Shortia galacifolia, the Oconee bells or acony bell, is a rare North American plant in the family Diapensiaceae found in the southern Appalachian Mountains, concentrated in the tri-state border region of Georgia, North Carolina, and South Carolina.
+Shortia galacifolia, the Oconee bell is a rare North American plant in the family Diapensiaceae found in the southern Appalachian Mountains, concentrated in the tri-state border region of Georgia, North Carolina, and South Carolina.
 Additional populations (some of them naturalized) have been found in Alabama, Tennessee, Virginia, and Massachusetts.
 Shortia galacifolia has also been reported in Japan, as have three other species of Shortia.

 Description

 Creamy-white flowers appear from late March to May.
 Seedlings appear in late July and early August.
 This is about 6 weeks after the maturation of the capsule.

 Shortia galacifolia var. galacifolia blossom, ~2cm in diameter.

 Stolons have shallow roots.
 It prefers loamy soil with some sand and/or clay.
 It prefers areas where the annual rainfall is 140-200 cm.
 Plants can tolerate bright light for only 2–3 hours per day at midday.
 The leaves have an orbicular shape with wavy edges plus a heart-shaped base.
 Seeds are slender and oval, with a light to medium brown color.
 Young plants are usually within 1.5 m of mature plants, but have been found as far away as 6 m.
 The stalks grow 13-15 cm high and the plants prefer shade and soils with a high humus content.